Premier Family Law Attorneys

 Establishing paternity is often a crucial factor in protecting the best interests of the child because paternity identification is closely linked with the child’s financial well-being.
 To ensure that a child is not deprived of what is needed to grow and thrive, a custodial parent will likely want to know all of the legal options to obtain support.

-How Do Paternity Actions Work in Texas?
+Understanding Paternity Actions in Texas

 At the heart of every paternity case is determining the truth.
 Establishing paternity is extremely important in many aspects of family law.
 DNA testing has been proven to be more than 99% accurate in establishing or disproving parentage.